procom-dev/cf7-to-actionnetwork/README.md

 ### Creating your workflow ###

-After configuration you can send one form to create a example data into Zapier dashboard.
+After configuration you can send one form to create a example data into Action Network dashboard.
 Then you can continue creating your workflow with filters and other apps.

 ### Translations ###

-You can [translate CF7 to Webhook](https://translate.wordpress.org/projects/wp-plugins/cf7-to-zapier) to your language.
+You can [translate CF7 to Webhook](https://translate.wordpress.org/projects/wp-plugins/cf7-to-actionnetwork) to your language.

 ### Review ###

-We would be grateful for a [review here](https://wordpress.org/support/plugin/cf7-to-zapier/reviews/).
+We would be grateful for a [review here](https://wordpress.org/support/plugin/cf7-to-actionnetwork/reviews/).

 ### Support ###